GoogleChrome/web.dev/src/site/content/en/blog/ps-on-the-web/index.md

 ## Service worker caching with Workbox

-[Service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) act as a programmable, local proxy, intercepting network requests and responding with data from the network, long-lived caches, or a mixture of both.
+[Service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) act as a programmable local proxy, intercepting network requests and responding with data from the network, long-lived caches, or a mixture of both.

-As part of the [V8](https://v8.dev/) team's efforts to improve performance, when JavaScript or WebAssembly code is cached by a service worker during its [`install` step](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#install), an [optimized, precompiled version of the script](https://v8.dev/blog/code-caching-for-devs#use-service-worker-caches) is written to disk.
-When that script resource is later referenced by a web app, it can be executed directly from that long-lived cache, with minimal runtime overhead.
+As part of the [V8](https://v8.dev/) team's efforts to improve performance, the first time a service worker responds with a cached WebAssembly response, Chrome generates and stores an optimized version of the code—even for multi-megabyte WebAssembly scripts, which are common in the Photoshop codebase.
+A similar precompilation takes place when [JavaScript is cached](https://v8.dev/blog/code-caching-for-devs#use-service-worker-caches) by a service worker during its [`install` step](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#install).
+In both cases, Chrome is able to load and execute the optimized versions of cached scripts with minimal runtime overhead.

 Photoshop on the web takes advantage of this by deploying a service worker that precaches many of its JavaScript and WebAssembly scripts.
-Because the URLs for these scripts are generated at build time, and because the logic of keeping caches up to date can be complex, they turned to a set libraries called [Workbox](https://developers.google.com/web/tools/workbox/) to generate their service worker as part of their build process.
+Because the URLs for these scripts are generated at build time, and because the logic of keeping caches up to date can be complex, they turned to a set of libraries maintained by Google called [Workbox](https://developers.google.com/web/tools/workbox/) to generate their service worker as part of their build process.

-While Photoshop on the web does not currently offer a full offline experience, service workers, Workbox, and the V8 engine's script caching led to measurable online performance improvements.
+A Workbox-based service worker along with the V8 engine's script caching led to measurable performance improvements.
+The specific numbers vary based on the device executing the code, but the team estimates these optimizations decreased the time spent on code initialization by 75%.

 ## What's next for Adobe on the web